Farafra, Egypt: Wells

 Due to its geographical location and geological formation it has more than 100 wells spread out over the lands of the Farafra, many of which are natural.
 Most of these wells are used in aggregation of the cultivated land in the oasis.
-Some of the wells in Farafra have become a favorite tourist destination.
+Some of the wells in Farafra have become favorite tourist destinations.
 Bir Sitta, (well 6 in Arabic), Bir Sab'a (well 7) and Bir Ithnian wa ishrin (well 22) are the most important.
 Because of the water's warm temperature and a slight percentage of sulfur, these wells are favorable for swimming and relaxation.
 There is a large lake touristic well named Abu Nus 15 kilometers north of the edge of the Farafra.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).